bradtraversy/github-finder-app/README.md

 **'hidden'** rather than conditionally render, which prevents content shift when the alert shows for a smoother UX.

+#### Q: Why doesn't Craco work?

+You don't need to use craco if you are using react-scripts version 5 or greater.

+When Brad recorded the course react-scripts was at version 4 and didn't support postcss, now react-scripts is at version 5 and does support postcss.
+So just check what version of react-scripts you have...

+    npm list react-scripts

+If it's at version 5 or greater then follow the [ Tailwind version 3 ](https://tailwindcss.com/docs/guides/create-react-app) docs to setup.

+If react-scripts is at version 4 then follow the [ Tailwind version 2 ](https://v2.tailwindcss.com/docs/guides/create-react-app) docs to setup, which is what you see Brad doing in the course.

+Hope that helps.

 ---

 ## Usage